brunoldsilva/dotfiles/README.md

 scripts/dotfiles.sh init
 ```

 Use [Tuckr] to install the configuration files.
+You may have to reload the shell if you just installed Cargo with the `dotfiles.sh` script.

 ```bash
 # List configuration groups.